 It is also essential to provide a habitat for wildlife in your garden.
 Consider adding a pond, bird bath, or birdfeeders to attract birds and other wildlife—plant shrubs and trees to provide cover and a food source.
 Leave dead branches and logs in place to provide homes for birds and insects.

-When gardening with native plants, it is vital to practice proper maintenance.
+When gardening with native plants, proper maintenance is vital.
 Deadhead spent blooms and pull weeds regularly to keep your garden looking its best.
 Prune and trim the plants regularly to maintain their health and growth.
-And be sure to water your plants during dry periods to keep them thriving.
+Be sure to water your plants during dry periods to keep them thriving.

 By utilizing native plants in your garden, you can create a sustainable and harmonious environment.
 Native plants are hardy and resilient and require less maintenance, allowing you to enjoy a beautiful and healthy garden.
 Plus, you can rest easy knowing that you are helping to protect local wildlife and promote a balanced ecosystem.